-The specifics of what’s included in your box depends entirely on which club you’ve joined, but you can generally expect anywhere from three to 12 cans or bottles of expertly selected beer, usually a mix (unless you’re subscribing to one specific beer, such as Hairless Dog’s monthly case subscription).
-Often, the beers will be accompanied by details on the brews and the stories behind them, and some also include swag here and there.
+The specifics of what is included in your box depends entirely on which club you’ve joined, but you can generally expect anywhere from three to 12 cans or bottles of expertly selected beer, usually a mix (unless you’re subscribing to one specific beer).
+Often, the beers will be accompanied by detailed information about the beer and the stories behind them, and some also include additional items here and there.

 How Much Does an IPA Beer Club Cost?

 The IPA beer clubs we’ve featured cost as little as around $30 per box (plus shipping) and go up from there.
-Pricing is influenced by frequency, the number of cans or bottles in your shipment(s), and whether or not shipping is included in the cost.
+Pricing is influenced by frequency, the number of cans or bottles in your shipment(s), and whether or not shipping is included.
 Many of these clubs offer a discount for longer subscriptions.

 How We Chose the Best IPA Beer Clubs

-We consider it perpetually important to make sure there’s something for everyone—in this case, that translated to ensuring style variety, international and domestic options, a healthy price range, and selections for those not consuming alcohol, to name a few.
+We consider it perpetually important to make sure there’s something for everyone—in this case, that translated to ensuring style variety, international and domestic options, and a healthy price range, to name a few.

-The IPA category isn’t as limited as some might think—there’s bitter and then there’s not-so-bitter; high alcohol and less alcohol (session IPAs and zero-ABV, for example); and hoppy, and the hop-and-malt combo that is a double or imperial IPA.
+The IPA category isn’t as limited as some might think—there’s bitter and then there’s not-so-bitter; high alcohol and less alcohol; and hoppy, and the hop-and-malt combo that is a double or imperial IPA.
 And, of course, the beer type can take us all over the flavor and mouthfeel spectrums from bitter-forward to fruit-laden and from creamy to sharp and zingy.

 While we made sure to tick all the boxes here, it really comes down to you following your personal preferences, and if you’re not quite sure what those look like yet, a subscription with a healthy variety (such as one of Craft Beer Kings mixed IPA clubs or Beer of the Month Club’s Hop-Heads Beer Club) should do just the trick.